ome/ngff/rfc/3/index.md

   one level, cells at another, and tissues at yet another.
 One common way to store such a segmentation is to add a dimension for "coarseness".
 - computed spaces may have arbitrary dimensions related to the computation.
-For exmaple, in subtomogram averaging of [cryo electron tomography][CryoET], single particles from a tomogram are picked and aligned, producing many instances of the same 3-dimensional particle.
+For example, in subtomogram averaging of [cryo electron tomography][CryoET], single particles from a tomogram are picked and aligned, producing many instances of the same 3-dimensional particle.
 One may wish to store all the instances in a single 4-dimensional array (one dimension being the *instance